Valentin-Siebenkees/Valentin-Siebenkees/README.md

   <img src="Assets/Logo_Outlier.png" alt="Outlier.ai Logo" width="250">
 </p>

-While I am looking for a fulltime position, I am working as Tier 3 Python freelancer for [Outlier.ai](https://outlier.ai/), where I am designing and optimizing prompts to train LLMs for coding related tasks, including code generation, refactoring and debugging as well as reviewing and rating the LLM output
+While I am looking for a fulltime position, I am working as Tier 3 Python freelancer for [Outlier.ai](https://outlier.ai/), where I am designing and optimizing prompts to train LLMs for coding related tasks, including code generation, refactoring and debugging as well as reviewing and rating the LLM output.

 ---
 #### Scientific Work: